Curriculum Detail

 #FX884

-Grade 8 Instrumental: Band and Orchestra
+Grade 8 Band

 Grade 8 Band and Orchestra is a continuation of grade 7 band and is intended for students who are beginning a new instrument or have previous experience.
-Classes are taught in a group setting and primary focus is on the development of foundational knowledge and rudimental skills associated with the performance of a wind or percussion instrument.
+Classes are taught in a group setting with primary focus on the development of foundational knowledge and rudimental skills associated with the performance of a wind or percussion instrument.
 Students are instructed in posture, playing position, breath/stick control and guided towards expression and technical accuracy.
 Students perform music representing diverse genres and cultures, with expression appropriate for the work being performed.
 The band performs several concerts and events throughout the year and focuses heavily on the enjoyment of music through the study of instrumental music and technique.
 Curriculum and instruction are based heavily on: the National Standards for Music Education, Massachusetts Standards for Music Education and the Texas Essential Knowledge and Skills for the Fine Arts guidelines.

 Grade 8 Chorus

 Grade 8 Chorus is a continuation of grade 7 chorus.
 This ensemble is intended for students who are beginning singers or have previous experience.
-Classes are taught in a group setting and primary focus is on the development of foundational knowledge and rudimental skills associated with the performance of choral/vocal music.
-Eighth grade chorus will study more advanced principals in posture, breath control, vowel production, diction, music history, historical context of songs, theory, sight singing, ear training, improvisation, and poetry.
+Classes are taught in a group setting with primary focus on the development of foundational knowledge and rudimental skills associated with the performance of choral/vocal music.
+Eighth grade chorus will study more advanced principles in posture, breath control, vowel production, diction, music history, historical context of songs, theory, sight singing, ear training, improvisation, and poetry.
 Participants learn empathy, are encouraged to explore their emotions, and gain a sense of community through singing in an ensemble.
 Choir members frequently collaborate as they learn and strive for excellence.
 This ensemble performs two concerts per year; one in the Advent/Christmas season and one in the spring.
 Repertoire includes music of all time periods, representing many different cultures.
 The course focuses heavily on the enjoyment of music through the study of diverse, exciting repertoire and healthy vocal technique.
-Curriculum and instruction are based heavily on: the National Standards for Music Education, Massachusetts Standards for Music Education.
+Curriculum and instruction are based heavily on: the National Standards for Music Education and the Massachusetts Standards for Music Education.

 • Theatre 8